 The Corporation recognizes interest and/or penalties related to income tax matters in income tax expense.
-Such interest or penalties recorded in 2013 or 2012 were not significant.
-As more fully described in Note 9, a reversal of a large portion of a deferred income tax asset valuation allowance in 2013 had a significant impact on net income for the year.
+Such interest or penalties recorded in 2014 or 2013 were not significant.
+As more fully described in note 9, a reversal of a large portion of a deferred income tax asset valuation allowance in 2013 had a significant effect on net income for that year.